ankidroid/Anki-Android/Database-Structure.md

     did             integer not null,
       -- deck id (available in col table) ord             integer not null,
-      -- ordinal : identifies which of the card templates it corresponds to (from 0 to num templates - 1) mod             integer not null,
+      -- ordinal : identifies which of the card templates it corresponds to --   valid values are from 0 to num templates - 1 mod             integer not null,
       -- modificaton time as epoch seconds
     usn             integer not null,